QuickLogic-Corp/qorc-sdk/qf_vr_apps/qf_1micvr_app/GCC_Project/Readme.txt

 Overview:

-The following is a brief description of Makefile Architecture used for QuickAI SDK.
+The following is a brief description of Makefile Architecture used for qorc-sdk.

     There are 2 configuration setup files and a main Makefile under GCC_Project directory.